jooewood/Docking/README.md

-# Python call smina to do docking, this program can use multiple CPU.
+# Python call smina to do docking

+this program can use multiple CPU.

 -r: target PDB/PDBQT file.
 -f: crystal ligand PDB/PDBQT file.